pace-neutrons/Horace/documentation/smg/17_using_pixel_data.md

 ### Principles

-- It works on "pages" of cached data.
+- It operates with "pages" of cached data.
   - The page size is specified on construction (in bytes).
   - Only a page size worth of pixels is loaded at any one time.
-  - If all pixels fit in one page size, all pixels are loaded.
+  - If all pixels fit in one page, all pixels are loaded.

 - Temporary files hold changes to pixel data.
   - When pixel data is changed, the changes are written to a temporary file